Range optimization

 MeshCore antenna optimization

-Double your LoRa range with the right antenna choice, placement and configuration
+Improve your LoRa range with the right antenna choice, placement and configuration for the Dutch MeshCore network

 Why your antenna is the most important component